maxzheng/bigquery-data-tools/README.md

 ## Development

+To contribute to the project, follow these steps to setup your development virtualenv to test your changes.

 We are using [tox](https://tox.readthedocs.io/en/latest/) to manage our virtualenvs and [pytest](https://docs.pytest.org/en/latest/) to run our tests.
 So let's set that up first: